tobywerthan/ENCE_3501_VLSI_2023/Lab1/README.md

 </p>
 <p align="center">Figure 9 (Simulation schematic results in LTSpice)</p>
 <p>
 The simulation of the layout passed 5V through the input of the circuit.
 A successful simulation is determined by the voltage value of the output, which would ideally be 1.667V.
-The original layout was used in this simulation, which implemented the circuit as a "black box".
+The original layout was used in this simulation, this implemented the circuit as a "black box".
 </p>
     <p align="center">
   <img width="700" height="400" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/bb68848b-8ac1-4f55-9d2e-dcc2654c203a">